iMattPro/similartopics/README.md

 ------
 * ACP Module is complete
 * Migrations is complete
-* To-do: Core events/listeners need to be figured out
+* To-do: Core events/listeners are working.
+Need to make sure they are coded to guidelines (once published)
-* To-do: Template events needed in prosilver and subsilver
+* To-do: Template events need to be added to prosilver and subsilver2 by phpBB (currently being requested)
 * To-do: contrib styles and add ons will need to be addressed
-* To-do: support non-mysql databases
+* To-do: support non-FULLTEXT searches?

 Requirements